xyresh/spinnydonut/README.md

    The `glClear()` function clears the color and depth buffers.
    We draw the points of the donut using `glBegin(GL_POINTS)` and `glVertex3f(x, y, z)`.
    Finally, we swap the buffers for smooth animation using `glutSwapBuffers()`.

+* **As of now, it offers, vbo rendering** we can utilize vertex buffer object rendering if hardware acceleration is available, which is implemented in the mainvbo.c file